Variational Entropic Optimal Transport: Abstract

 \section{Abstract}

 Entropic optimal transport (EOT) in continuous spaces with quadratic cost is a classical tool for solving the domain translation problem.
 In practice, recent approaches optimize a weak dual EOT objective depending on a single potential, but doing so is computationally not efficient due to the intractable log-partition term.
 Existing methods typically resolve this obstacle in one of two ways: by significantly restricting the transport family to obtain closed-form normalization (via Gaussian-mixture parameterizations), or by using general neural parameterizations that require simulation-based training procedures.
-We propose Variational Entropic Optimal Transport (VarEOT), based on an exact variational reformulation of the log-partition $\log \E[\exp(\cdot)]$ as a tractable minimization over an auxiliary positive normalizer.
+We propose Variational Entropic Optimal Transport (VarEOT), based on an exact variational reformulation of the log-partition $\log \E[\exp(\cdot)]$ as a tractable minimization over an auxiliary log-normalizer.
 This yields a differentiable learning objective optimized with stochastic gradients and avoids the necessity of MCMC simulations during the training.
 We provide theoretical guarantees, including finite-sample generalization bounds and approximation results under universal function approximation.
 Experiments on synthetic data and unpaired image-to-image translation demonstrate competitive or improved translation quality, while comparisons within the solvers that use the same weak dual EOT objective support the benefit of the proposed optimization principle.
+The code for our solver can be found at \url{https://github.com/DrEternity/VarEOT}.